Hi. I’m Colleen Eakins (Call-leen A-kins)…

-Hi there!
-If you are reading this, it’s probably because you are curious about me.
-So, let me introduce myself: I’m Colleen Eakins a freelance graphic designer and self proclaimed branding ninja.
+and you probably want to know a little more about me.
+So, let me introduce myself: I am a freelance graphic designer, art director and self proclaimed branding ninja.
 I’m going to go out on a limb and assume that you are probably most interested in my professional and educational background, so I will start there.

 My educational background is in both graphic design and marketing.
 I received my undergraduate bachelor’s degree from the University of Alabama in Hunstville where I majored in graphic design.
 I entered the Tennessee Valley Advertising Federation’s student ADDY awards competition, and won a Gold ADDY for a self promotional piece while there.
 My MBA is with a concentration in Marketing and I obtained it from AIU-Dunwoody after making a move from Huntsville, AL to Atlanta, GA.